forkiesassds/forkiesassds/README.md

 - 👋 Hi, I’m @forkiesassds
-- 📫 You can reach me on Discord (icanttellyou).
+- 📫 You can reach me on Discord (icanttellyou), please note that I may not accept your friend request if you haven't discussed prior.
+I have no idea why Discord still hasn't implemented a feature where people without any mutual servers and are not friends instead go to message requests.

 I have no clue what to put here.